jpmorganchase/depcom/README.md

 # depcom

 A Go package that extracts imported dependencies from Javascript / Typescript / CSS source files.
-It uses heavy parallelization and [internal APIs](https://github.com/ije/esbuild-internal/) from the [Esbuild project](https://esbuild.github.io/) for blazing performance.
+It uses concurrency and [internal APIs](https://github.com/ije/esbuild-internal/) from the [Esbuild project](https://esbuild.github.io/) for blazing performance.

 ## NPM Package